 From here we leave the main path and head directly up the hill.
 The vague route is subtly marked with blue and orange blobs, but the basic rule is to stay within sight of the ridge.
 After 20 minutes of steep going we emerge from the forest, and make our way up under a cliff into a couloir.
 This is initially best attacked up on the left.
 Shortly after, back in the thalweg, there are a couple of Grade 2 scrambles.
 Then, just after having to negotiate some scree, the couloir narrows to a small corridor leading to a small rotting grey crag.
 At the entrance to the corridor, climb up on the right to find a path climbing up to beneath the buttress forming the cirque's right hand wall, on top of which is perched the feature known as The Caiman.
 Once under the buttress, the path traverses round into the adjacent cirque.
 This is very beautiful but steep with a couple of rocky steps requiring Grade 2 scrambling.
 The route is not always obvious, but there are some orange blobs placed in strategic positions to give you a clue.
 Below the upper cliffs, the path traverses back and climbs up to a terrace above the original cirque.
 After a few minutes there is an unobvious junction, where a narrow gully ascends to the right, and a path continues to traverse beyond a 2 metre drop.
 We go up the gully, which involves a 5 metre Grade 3 scramble, but just above this the path joins the crest where there are wonderful views towards Mont Granier to the north, and the Col du Bellefont to the south.

 A few minutes later the path starts to descend to arrive at a col after a further 20 minutes.
 Straight ahead, carved inscriptions on the rock denote the 1822 boundary between France and the Kingdom of Sardinia's Savoy territory - the red and white cross being the coat of arms of Savoy, and the fleur de lys being the official emblem of the kings of France.
-Take the path dropping down the west of the col, and follow this north to the col de l'Alpe ignoring the paths that drop down towards the Vallon de Pratcel.
-The col, embellished with a boundary stone, is a fine place overlooked by the Croix de l'Alpe.
+Ignore the path going off to the left, and head towards this.
+This path ascends a little before emerging at the head of the Vallon de Practel.
+The Col de l'Alpe, embellished with a boundary stone, is a fine place overlooked by the Croix de l'Alpe.

 From here, we follow a transhumance path back down - some of it has been carved out of the rock and is a little uncomfortable underfoot in places, but it's an impressive route with some fine views of the surrounding cliffs.
 After a couple of hair-pins, the Cabane Forestière de l'Allier is reached.
-Here, look for the footpath going off to the right which takes you directly back to the car park.
+A few metres beyond this is a footpath going off to the right which takes you directly back to the car park.